Why does Viagra cause colored vision?

 Men with conditions like diabetes, heart disease, or high blood pressure are more likely to need Viagra for ED — but these same conditions also increase the risk of NAION (a rare eye condition causing vision loss).

 While studies have not confirmed that Viagra directly causes vision loss, men with a history of NAION should avoid it.
-Also, those with eye conditions like retinitis pigmentosa should consult a doctor before use.

 To stay safe: